Original Collages

 digital

 See Solo Travel (I) above for description.
 Same deal.
-Might do a series of these.
+Stay tuned for a series of these.

 Persephone (2025)